jmasonlee/graphGOL/learnings/Approvals.md

 ```
 // A test in jest
-describe(`The thing`, () => {
+describe(`Cell equality`, () => {
-    it(`should do the thing when no arguments are provided`, () => {
+    it(`should be true with two objects of identical coordinates`, () => {
-        expect(thing.doThing()).toEqual('done')
+        expect(isEqual(cell1, cell2)).toBeTrue
     })
 })
 ```

-When you read the above, you know immediately, in plain English, what is required of the thing.
-Similarly, in Junit, many different naming conentions exist, in order to clearly communicate what each assertion is meant to check.
+When you read the above, you know immediately, in plain English, what is required for two cells to be equal.

+Similarly, in Junit, many different naming conventions exist, in order to clearly communicate what each assertion is meant to check.
 An example of this is the `Should_ExpectedBehavior_WhenStateUnderTest` naming convention, which creates tests named similarly to the above jest convention:

 ```
 # A JUnit4 test